Observation of chiral edge transport in a rapidly-rotating quantum gas

 The speed shows a pronounced crossover, between linear behaviour $v\propto \alpha$ for shallow walls, and saturating at a constant value as the steepness increases.
-This crossover may be understood by comparing the typical wavevector of an edge mode in our experiment to $\alpha/\lb$.
+This crossover may be understood by comparing the typical wavevector of an edge mode in our experiment to $\alpha \lb^{-1}$.
 If $k\lb\gg\alpha$ then atoms are located at $y\gg \lb$ and experience an approximately linear potential $\sim\hat{y}=\hat{Y}+\hat{\eta}$.
 Here $(\hat{\xi},\hat{\eta})$ are the spatial coordinates associated with cyclotron motion, which occurs around the guiding centre $(\hat{X},\hat{Y})$~\cite{Fletcher:2019}.
-A linear potential therefore does not couple cyclotron or guiding centre coordinates regardless of its strength, and their dynamics remain independent.
+A linear potential therefore does not couple cyclotron and guiding centre coordinates regardless of its strength, and their dynamics remain independent.
 The guiding centres undergo isopotential drift at a speed $\alpha \omc \lb$~\cite{Fletcher:2019} implying an edge mode speed proportional to the wall sharpness, while the edge bands remain split by the bulk Landau level value $\hbar\omc$.

 Conversely, if $0\lesssim k\lb \lesssim \alpha $ then atoms are located at $|y|<\lb$ and a wavepacket of typical extent $\sim\lb$ explores the force discontinuity at the onset of the wall, which mixes cyclotron and guiding centre motion.
-In the limit $\alpha\rightarrow \infty$ the wall does not provide any length or energy scale, implying a universal edge dispersion depending only on $k\lb$ and $\omc$.
+In the limit $\alpha\rightarrow \infty$ the wall does not provide any length or energy scale, implying a universal edge dispersion relation which depends only on $k\lb$ and $\omc$.